 - More than 20 million premature deaths in the United States since 1964 can be attributed to smoking.

-- Smoking has been found to causes disease in “nearly all organs of the body” and to harm unborn babies.
+- Smoking has been found to cause disease in “nearly all organs of the body” and to harm unborn babies.

-- Health risks of smoking to women have risen to be on par with health risks to men.
+- The health risks of smoking to women have risen to be on par with health risks to men.